PhilipYip1988/python-tutorials/pandas_library/readme.md

 #     - __subclasshook__           : Defines custom behavior for determining class inheritance.

 # 🔗 Casting Identifiers
-#     - tolist                     : Converts the Series to a list.
+#     - to_list                    : Converts the Series to a list.
 #     - to_frame                   : Converts the Series to a DataFrame.
 #     - to_numpy                   : Converts the Series to a NumPy array.
 #     - to_clipboard               : Copies the Series to the system clipboard.